code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

   :scale: 50%
   :align: center

-  Advection of a water/air interface.
+  Advection of a water--air interface.
 Visualization using Paraview_ software.

 Shock tubes
 ===========
-The test cases relative to Kapila model are those presented in :cite:`relaxjcp`.
+The test cases relative to Kapila's model are those presented in :cite:`relaxjcp`.
 They are here reproduced using ECOGEN.

 .. code-block:: xml